ryanmjacobs/c/README.md

 $ echo 'PATH=$PATH:$HOME/.bin' >> ~/.bashrc
 ```
 Note: if you install it somewhere other than `/usr/bin/c`, then your shebang will be different.
-For example it may be something similar to `#!/home/ryan/.bin/c`.
+For example it may be something more similar to `#!/home/ryan/.bin/c`.

 ## Okay, how do I use it?
 c will use whatever $CC is set to.
 You can change this with: